BFeng14/ActFound/README.md

 ### download data
 All datas, model checkpoints and test results are available on the Google Drive.
 - Download Link: https://drive.google.com/drive/folders/1x-F_hbQr_pXFEA5qLCkd7dIr9a_1L3aJ?usp=drive_link
 - Please first download all files necessary, and unzip them all.
-Please put /datas dir under the project root, so that the code can find it during running.
+Please put "datas" dir under the project root, so that the code can find it during running.
 - For model inference, please download checkpoints_all.tar.gz, extract all files and put them the project root.
 - For plot figure in our paper, please download test_results_all.tar.gz, extract all files, put them the project root, and rename the dir into test_results.
 - Please make sure that "datas", "checkpoints_all"(necessary for inference), "test_results"(necessary for plot) all correctly placed in to project root.